-The following assumptions were used to estimate fair value for the offerings that commenced during 2006 under the employee stock purchase plan: expected volatility of 51 to 64 percent; risk-free interest rate of 5 percent; dividend yield of 0.0 percent; and expected life in years of 0.5 to 2.0.
+The following assumptions were used to estimate fair value for the offerings that commenced during 2007 under the employee stock purchase plan: expected volatility of 45 to 111 percent; risk-free interest rate of 3-5 percent; dividend yield of 0 percent; and expected life in years of 0.5 to 2.0.
+The following assumptions were used to estimate fair value for the offerings that commenced during 2006 under the employee stock purchase plan: expected volatility of 51 to 64 percent; risk-free interest rate of 5 percent; dividend yield of 0 percent; and expected life in years of 0.5 to 2.0.

-The following table illustrates the effect on net loss per share if the Company had applied the fair value recognition provisions of SFAS No. 123 to options granted under the Company's stock plans for the years ended December 31, 2005 and 2004.
+The following table illustrates the effect on net loss per share if the Company had applied the fair value recognition provisions of SFAS No. 123 to options granted under the Company's stock plans for the year ended December 31, 2005.
 For purposes of this pro forma disclosure, the value of options is estimated using the Black-Scholes option pricing model and amortized to expense over the options' vesting periods on an accelerated basis.
-The following assumptions were used for the employee stock purchase plan: dividend yield of 0.0 percent; volatility of 50.0 percent; risk-free interest rate of 3.0 to 4.2 percent; and expected life in years of 0.5.
+The following assumptions were used for the employee stock purchase plan: volatility of 50.0 percent; risk-free interest rate of 3.0 to 4.2 percent; dividend yield of 0 percent; and expected life in years of 0.5.